Path3m/ggj-game/README.md

 Godot 4.3 was used, the game is currently running on linux, the executable is also to be added.

 - Artist, character animation and design, drawing of background and scenery assets, ending animation : [Thibault](https://www.artstation.com/thibault-prono)
-- Artist, global animation and background, drawing of background and scenery assets, starting animation : Break
+- Artist, global animation and background, drawing of background and scenery assets, starting animation : [Guillaume](https://www.artstation.com/guillaume_lallemand)
 - Sound design, all and every sound you hear in the game : Fido